FosamprenavirBrand Name: Lexiva Other Names: FOS-APV, FPV, fosamprenavir calcium Drug Class: Protease Inhibitors

 While taking fosamprenavir, it is important to keep all of your appointments with your health care provider.

-Fosamprenavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 4 weeks of age and older.
+Fosamprenavir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 4 weeks of age and older.
 Fosamprenavir is always used in combination with other HIV medicines.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
+HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, don't cut down on, skip, or stop taking them unless your health care provider tells you to.